jdjakub/phd-thesis/ch-intro.md

 # How Should Things Work?

 Imagine a world where the average computer user can patch or improve their software the same way they might change a lightbulb or perform DIY in their home.
 This clearly relies on the ability to make small *piecemeal* changes to their home, without having to demolish the place and re-build it anew.
-We will call this *naïve pokeability*:^[By analogy to the "Naïve Realism" principle found in Boxer\ \parencite{BoxerDesign}.]
+We will call this *naïve pokeability*:^[By analogy to the "Naïve Realism" principle found in Boxer\ \parencite{Boxer-design}.]

 \begin{defn}[Naïve pokeability]
 \label{def:naive-pokeability}